arpitms404/Aristo-weaves/BACKEND_DOCUMENTATION.md

 ## Conclusion

-The Exora Rug e-commerce backend system is now fully integrated with Supabase, providing a robust, type-safe, and scalable foundation for the application.
+The Aristo Weaves and Art e-commerce backend system is now fully integrated with Supabase, providing a robust, type-safe, and scalable foundation for the application.
 All pages are connected to the database, forms are functional, and the codebase is free of TypeScript errors.

 The system is ready for production deployment and can be extended with additional features as the business grows.